 When an element has specified length, but appears inside a complex type element having delimited length kind, delimiter scanning is turned off and in-scope delimiters are not looked for within or between elements.

 An element of specified length with dfdl:lengthKind 'implicit' or 'explicit' where dfdl:length is not an expression has a known length when unparsing.
-However, an element of specified length with dfdl:lengthKind 'prefixed' or 'explicit' where dfdl:length is an expression is considered to have a variable length when unparsing.Specifically

-For dfdl:lengthKind 'explicit' (expression), the processor cannot automatically determine in what way the length information is to be stored.
-Normally the value of the element would be computed using dfdl:outputValueCalc, using an expression that measures the length of the element using functions such as dfdl:contentLength or dfdl:valueLength.
+An element of specified length with dfdl:lengthKind 'prefixed' is considered to have a variable length when unparsing.Specifically, the processor automatically determines the value to store in the prefix, based on the length of the infoset element, and the properties which modify the interpretation of the prefix length value, such as dfdl:prefixIncludesPrefixLength.

-For dfdl:lengthKind 'prefixed' the processor automatically determines the value to store in the prefix, based on the length of the infoset element, and the properties which modify the interpretation of the prefix length value, such as dfdl:prefixIncludesPrefixLength.
+For dfdl:lengthKind 'explicit' (expression), whether parsing or unparsing the expression is evaluated to obtain the length.
+When unparsing the processor cannot automatically determine in what way the length information is to be stored as it comes from an expression that may access one or more elements and perform any calculation.Hence, normally the value of the element or elements involved in the length calculation would be computed using dfdl:outputValueCalc, using an expression that measures the length of the element by way of functions such as dfdl:contentLength or dfdl:valueLength.

 When parsing, if the data stream ends without enough data to parse an element, that is, N bits are needed based on the dfdl:length, but only M < N bits are available, then it is a processing error.

 If dfdl:lengthUnits is 'characters' then the length (in bits) of the content region (i.e., SimpleContent or ComplexContent defined in Section 9.2 DFDL Data Syntax Grammar) will depend on the encoding of the characters.